-Composting mimics how biological materials decompose in nature.
-In forests, under the ground, and pretty much everywhere else, bacteria, fungi, and small animals are breaking down dead matter and turning it into soil.
+In contrast, composting mimics how biological materials decompose in nature.
+In forests, under the ground, and pretty much everywhere else, bacteria, fungi, and small animals break down dead matter and turning it into soil.
 By providing the perfect environment for that to occur, composting just makes the process go faster.

 If you don’t have any way to compost outside, many cities now have businesses that will collect and process your food waste for you, like Compost Cab in the greater D.C. region.

 If you’re only composting yard waste, you can use a simple mesh composter, which is just a rectangle of plastic or metal mesh open on the top.
 Composting yard waste just requires holding it in one area and providing space for air to circulate.
-If you really want it to be easy and don’t mind being a bit messy, you can just pile it all up in one corner of the yard.
+If you want it to be as easy as possible and don’t mind being a bit messy, you can pile it all up in one corner of the yard.

-However, if you want to compost food, an enclosed composter is a better bet.
-These composters have locking lids, which are very helpful for keeping out raccoons, mice, rats and other critters.
+If you want to compost food, an enclosed composter is a much better bet.
+These composters have locking lids, which are very helpful for keeping out raccoons, mice, rats, and other critters.
 A number of different types of varying sizes and price points can work, depending on your needs.
 If you have a bad back, I would strongly recommend a tumbling composter that advertises itself as easy to turn.

-In addition, figure out how big a composter you need ahead of time.
+In addition, figure out how big a composter you need.
 If you don’t produce a lot of fruit and vegetable waste, you can probably go with a smaller one.
 If you’re going to compost both food and yard waste, you probably want to go with a larger one.

-Involve your kid in picking out the composter, asking them their opinions on color and size.
+Involve your kid in picking out the composter, which will get them more invested in the process.
+You can ask them their opinions on color and size.
 You can even build one yourself, a great DIY activity for a parent and kid to do together.
-(I’ve done this project and the hardest part is finding a big barrel.
-We got ours from the local Coca-Cola bottling plant.)
+I’ve done this project and the hardest part is finding a big barrel.
+We got ours from the local Coca-Cola bottling plant.

-For yard waste, nearly everything can go in the compost in theory.
-Eventually, it will break down.
+For yard waste, nearly everything can go in the compost.
+In theory, eventually it will break down.
 In practice, it’s a bit more complicated.
-Wood takes longer than any other type of yard waste to break down, so if you put it in, just limit it to a few small branches.
-Most experts recommend not putting weeds in because weed seeds can survive very high temperatures that will destroy other plants.
+Wood takes longer than any other type of yard waste to break down, so just limit it to a few small branches if you do put it in.
+Most experts recommend not putting in weeds because weed seeds can survive very high temperatures that will destroy other plants.
 Potentially, weeds could grow out of the compost when you add it to your garden.
+Personally, we do it anyway and take the chance.
 Don’t add anything that has been treated with pesticides, herbicides, or fungicides, especially if you are going to use the compost in a vegetable garden.

 Never put anything non-biological in the compost, including metal or plastic.
 Those items can last hundreds of years before they break down!
 Although some companies make “compostable” plastic goods, most of these will only break down in an industrial compost facility.
 Always check the packaging before throwing them in.

-To temporarily store your compost before bringing it to the bin, you can buy a fancy canister or like me, simply repurpose 32-oz yogurt containers.
+To temporarily store your compost before bringing it outside, you can buy a fancy canister.
+Or if you’re a klutz who kept breaking the tops of their fancy containers like me, simply repurpose 32-oz yogurt containers.
 The Stonyfield Farms ones have excellent lids.